Godin returns to Atletico training ahead of Madrid derby

 The defender underwent an MRI scan and Atleti confirmed he had suffered "an elongation in the adductor muscle of the right thigh".

-However, Godin – who has been linked with a move to Inter – has made a quick recovery and was back with Diego Simeone's squad as they prepare to host Real Madrid in LaLiga on Saturday.
+However, Godin – who has been linked with a move to Inter – has made a quick recovery and was back with Diego Simeone's squad as it prepares to host Real Madrid in LaLiga.

 "Great morning, back to work with the team," Godin posted on Twitter in reply to Atletico confirming his return.